gsauthof/dracut-sshd/README.md

 initramfs.
-A few KiBs could be saved via switching from [OpenSSH][ossh]'s sshd to something like [Dropbear][dropbear], but such an alternative sshd server is likely less well audited for security issues and supports less features (e.g. as of 2018 [Dropbear doesn't support public authentication with ssh-ed25519][drop25519] keys).
+A few KiBs could be saved via switching from [OpenSSH][ossh]'s sshd to something like [Dropbear][dropbear], but such an alternative sshd server is likely less well audited for security issues and supports less features (e.g. ssh-ed25519 public key authentication was only [added as late as 2020][drop25519], and, as of 2021, there are some [interoperability issues][drop25519b] and [ed25519-sk keys aren't supported][dropsk]).

 Last but not least, in times where even embedded systems feature hundreds of megabytes RAM, temporarily occupying a few extra